bluebanquise/bluebanquise/CONTRIBUTING.md

 Whenever possible, we try to comply with these conventions.

-## Reporting bugs :beetle:
+## Reporting bugs

-If you encounter any bug (and you will probably do), please provide the following details:
+If you encounter any bug, please open an issue.
-* How did you end up to this bug?
-What were you expecting as a normal result?
-* Full trace of the shell
-* Your operating system distribution and version
-* Your Ansible version

-If the bug is related to PXE or OS deployment:
-* Is system is in EFI or legacy/bios?
-* What is the native ROM of the system, PXE or iPXE?
-Did you boot in PXE, or from USB/CDrom?
-* What is the hardware used?
-* A small photo/screenshot of the screen when it fails maybe?
+An issue template is generated when creating a bug issue.
+Try to comply with it to fasten our answer.

 We may ask you more questions then, or even to provide part of your inventories.
 Feel free to refuse, we will **never** take offence.

 Do not provide security related data (ssh key, passwords, etc) in your reports.

-## Asking for new features / enhancements :bulb:
+## Asking for new features / enhancements

-We would be happy to provide more possibilities to the stack.

-However, please keep in mind we are doing this as a **best effort**, on our free time :family:.
-We will do our best to at least acknowledge we got your query.

-Also, if we consider this may damage the stack (modifications in the engine or the core roles), or break the KISS (Keep it simple) effort we are doing on the stack, we may refuse the feature, or propose to create it in the [community repository](https://github.com/bluebanquise/community) instead.
+If you need new features, please open an issue using the feature request template.
+Try to comply with it to fasten our answer.

-## Pull Requests :arrow_heading_down:
+## Pull Requests

 All contributions must pass through a Pull Request, to ensure easy reviewing of modifications.

 We will then do our best to answer you and test your contribution as soon as possible, before merging it.
 We may iterate with you to converge before merging to master branch.

+### Datamodel

+A datamodel is available at https://github.com/bluebanquise/bluebanquise/blob/master/resources/data_model.md

+Your PR must comply with it.

 ### Backports